Virus spreads fear through Latin America's unruly prisons

 All over the region, the demands are the same: protection against contagion.
 With most family visits cancelled, inmates feel exposed, vulnerable, alone — and exploited.
 Inmates report that prices at informal and formal prison stores have increased during the pandemic, and relatives can no longer bring them food and hygiene items from the outside.

-"Right now, a bag of soap powder costs 29 pesos ($1.20) , when before it was 20 (80 cents)" said a prisoner in Mexico, who lives in a 12 foot by 12 foot (4 meters by 4 meters) cell with a dozen others.
+“Right now, a bag of soap powder costs 29 pesos (USD 1.20) , when before it was 20 (80 cents)” said a prisoner in Mexico, who lives in a 12 foot by 12 foot (4 metres by 4 metres) cell with a dozen others.
 He spoke on condition of anonymity because he was using a banned cellphone.
 Human Rights Watch says conditions are even worse in countries like Haiti, Bolivia or Guatemala.

 UN Human Rights High Commissioner Michelle Bachelet, the former president of Chile, has called sanitary conditions in the region “deplorable” and called for releases of less dangerous inmates.
 Countries like Chile and Colombia have already released about 7,500 inmates and Mexico's Senate last week approved a measure to free thousands, though Brazil has not yet acted.